-Staff does not recommend enrollment limitations or spacing requirements for these facilities because there is a need for both child-care facilities and adult day care facilities near homes.
-Enrollment and proximity to other day cares should also not be a reason to add another barrier to providing these services to community members.
-Staff's rationale to not add enrollment or spacing requirements also includes:
+Staff does not recommend spacing requirements for these facilities because there is a need for both child-care facilities and adult day care facilities near homes.
+Proximity to other day cares should also not be a reason to add another barrier to providing these services to community members.
+Staff's rationale to not add spacing requirements also include:

-- 1. HHS licensing requirements ensure that health and safety standards are inspected and enforced and are based on enrollment, - 2.
-Enrollment restrictions would also be difficult to prove in court and would likely not be enforceable because it would require facilities to provide the information or for Code officers to somehow document the number of children being supervised. - 3.
-The issuance of a certificate of occupancy ensures that life and safety standards of the City are inspected and documented, - 4.
-The current and proposed provisions in the Dallas Development Code address the compatibility of nonresidential uses in residential districts more appropriately, and - 5.
+- 1. HHS licensing requirements ensure that health and safety standards are inspected and enforced. - 2.
+The issuance of a certificate of occupancy ensures that life and safety standards of the City are inspected and documented, - 3.
+The current provisions in the Dallas Development Code addresses the compatibility of nonresidential uses in residential districts, and - 4.
 Although there are situations where child-care facilities can currently operate in residential districts without an SUP (e.g., a day home or as a church-operated child-care facility), the current requirements have resulted in a lack of services; this point is more fully described in the below section titled, "Adult and child care needs in residential areas".